Get Tech Tips

 Heat Pump Defrost Sensor vs. Thermostat

-But one thing to need to be be able to distinguish is whether the system uses sensors or thermostats to initiate and terminate defrost.
+However, you must be able to distinguish whether the system uses sensors or thermostats to initiate and terminate defrost.

-On a defrost thermostat you can also easily jump it out to test the board since it is just open an closed.
+On a defrost thermostat, you can also easily jump it out to test the board since it is just open and closed.

-A defrost sensor is a thermistor.
+A defrost “sensor” is generally a thermistor.
 A thermistor changes resistance based on the temperature it is exposed to.
-In order to test you can measure the ambient temperature, make the the sensor is removed and acclimated, measure the Ohms of resistance and compare to the manufacturer chart.
+To test it, you can measure the ambient temperature, make the sensor is removed and acclimated, measure the ohms of resistance, and compare the value to the manufacturer chart.

 You CANNOT jump out a thermistor with a typical jumper to test.

 P.S. – A podcast about heat pumps, reversing valves, and defrost is available HERE.
 You can also read about heat pump defrost boards HERE.